Greenwich Pollinator Pathway

 Who Are We?

-The Greenwich Pollinator Pathway is a collaboration of Community Gardens, Greenwich Conservation Commission, CT Audubon, Department of Public Works, Green Fingers, Green Schools, Audubon Greenwich, Greenwich Botanical Center, Greenwich Girl Scouts, Greenwich Land Trust, Greenwich Tree Conservancy, North Street School, Old Greenwich Garden Club, Parks and Recreation, Pollinator Potluck, Riverside Garden Club, St. Paul's Episcopal Church, Troy Nursery, Maher and Greenwald Fine Gardens and numerous volunteers.
+CT Audubon, Greenwich Land Trust, Green Fingers, Green Schools, Audubon Greenwich, Greenwich Botanical Center, Greenwich Girl Scouts, Greenwich Tree Conservancy, Greenwich Department of Public Works, Sam Bridge Nursery, North Street School, Old Greenwich Garden Club, Pollinator Potluck, Riverside Garden Club, St. Paul's Episcopal Church, Troy Nursery, Maher and Greenwald Fine Gardens and numerous volunteers.

 Want more information?